Ole Høiland

-Ole Pedersen Høiland (1797 – 20 December 1848) was a renowned Norwegian burglar and jail-breaker.
+Ole Pedersen Høiland (c.
+1797 – 20 December 1848) was a Norwegian burglar and jail-breaker.
 He was arrested several times for theft; he became legendary for his many successful escapes, and for his spectacular robbery of Norges Bank.

 Personal life

 Høiland was born in Bjelland in Vest-Agder, the son of farmer Peder Olsen Høiland and Gjertrud Gunlaugsdatter.
 The family lost their farm after bankruptcy sale, and moved to Kristiansand.
 Ole worked as a servant on another farm for one year, after which he spent most of his life as a vagabond.

 Criminal life

 Høiland operated as a thief in the south-western part of Norway.
 He was arrested and punished physically by slave labour and whipping.
 While imprisoned, he managed to escape from prison eleven times.
 His spectacular robbery of the Christiania department of Norges Bank in 1835 earned him the amount of 64,000 speciedaler.
 He was arrested seven weeks later, and imprisoned at the Akershus Prison.
 After four years he escaped from Akershus, and managed to stay on the run for three years.
 He was eventually arrested for the last time in 1842, and was extraordinarily heavily guarded during his subsequent imprisonment at Akershus.
 He ended his life by committing suicide in Akershus in 1848.